MSN: Multi-Style Network for Trajectory Prediction: Experiments

-We use the Average Displacement Error (ADE) and the Final Displacement Error (FDE) to measure network performance with the \emph{best-of-20} validation \cite{socialGAN,9686621}, which takes the minimum ADE and FDE among 20 predictions to measure prediction accuracy.
-ADE is the average point-wise $\ell_2$ error between prediction groundtruth, and FDE is the $\ell_2$ error of the last prediction point.
-For one prediction sample, we have:
+\textbf{Metrics.} We use the Average Displacement Error (ADE) and the Final Displacement Error (FDE) to measure network performance with the \emph{best-of-20} validation \cite{socialGAN,9686621}, which takes the minimum ADE and FDE among 20 predictions to measure prediction accuracy.
+ADE is the average point-wise $\ell_2$ error between prediction and groundtruth, and FDE is the $\ell_2$ error of the last prediction point.
+For one prediction $\hat{\bm{Y}} = \{\hat{\bm{y}}_t\}_{t = t_h + 1}^{t_h + t_f}$ and its groundtruth $\bm{Y}$, we have:

+\textbf{Sampling.} Since different models may use different trajectory sampling and generation strategies, we define the \emph{sampling} in this paper as ``the number of samplings (noise or features) \TO the number of generated trajectories''.
+Under this definition, we have the sampling ``1 \TO $K_c$'' for \MODELD, and ``$k$ \TO $kK_c$'' for \MODELG~that implements $k$ times.
+To compare \MODEL~with others, the $K_c$ is set to $20$, and the $k$ is set to $1$ to align with the \emph{best-of-20} validation.